RamdanK/screenly-ose-monitoring/README.md

 ## What is this?
 <img align="left" width="300px" title="Monitoring Overview" alt="Monitoring Overview" src="https://raw.githubusercontent.com/didiatworkz/screenly-ose-monitor/master/.github/IMAGES/manage4.png" style="padding-right: 12px; padding-bottom:12px" />

-Screenly OSE Monitoring is a web-based application that is simultaneously installed on a Screenly OSE Player or as standalone server solution.
+Freebits Signage Monitoring is a web-based application that is simultaneously installed on a Freebits Signage Player or as standalone server solution.

-With this tool, you can manage multiple Screenly OSE players in one web-interface.
+With this tool, you can manage multiple Freebits Signage players in one web-interface.

 In addition to its current display status, you can also manage the assets of a player.
 It is possible to activate or deactivate assets, add new ones, edit or simply delete them all from the player.
 Also it's possible to reboot the player directly or upload new assets to multiple players parallel.